Pathoschild/canimod.github.io/guides/using-mods.md

 2. Are you using a Stardew Valley mod manager?
 Those are still experimental, so they can cause problems.
 Try manually downloading the mod.

 3. Are your mods in two places?
-(Some mod managers do this.)
+(Some mod managers do that.)
 Make sure all your mods are in `<game install path>\Mods`; delete anything in `%appdata%\StardewValley\Mods` and try again.

 ### Asking for help